 Within five days of its first communication to you, the debt collector is required to send a written debt validation notice to you.
 This notice will state your right to dispute the validity of the debt within 30 days.
 The FDCPA allows the collector to include the debt validation notice in the initial communication if that communication is a letter.
-If the debt collector’s first communication with you is a phone call, you should receive a debt validation letter from them within five days.
+When the debt collector’s first communication with you is a phone call, you should receive a debt validation letter from them within five days.

 If you don’t dispute the debt in writing within 30 days, the debt collector has the right to assume the debt is valid.
-During the 30-day period, the collector can continue attempts to collect the debt from you until it receives your validation request.
+During the 30-day period, the collector can continue attempts to collect the debt from you until they receive your validation request.

 Submitting a Validation Request

 To be legally valid, your request for proof must be made in writing.
 A verbal phone request for debt validation is not enough to protect your rights under the FDCPA.
 In your validation letter, you can dispute the entire debt, part of the debt, or request the name of the original creditor.
 Once the debt collector receives your validation request, they cannot contact you again until they've provided you with the proof you've asked for.

 The best way to send your debt validation request is via certified mail with return receipt requested.
-This way, you have proof that the letter was mailed, the date you mailed it, and you can check to see when the debt collector received your letter.
+This way, you have proof that the letter was mailed, the date you mailed it, and verification of when the debt collector received your letter.
 If you have to file a lawsuit against the debt collector, the certified and return receipts will help strengthen your case.

 The Collector's Response

 After receiving your dispute, the collection agency must send you proof that it owns or has been assigned the debt by the original creditor.
-Verification that you owe the debt and the amount of the debt needs to include documentation from original creditor (you'll receive the proof from the debt collector, not the original creditor).
-It is not enough for the collection agency to simply send you a printout of the amount owed.
+Verification that you owe the debt and the amount of the debt needs to include documentation from the original creditor (you'll receive the proof from the debt collector, not the original creditor).
+You can also specifically request the name and address of the creditor for your own follow-up.